xpt300/red-tetris/README.md

 ### `Launch Client`

-`npm start change in src/client/index.js the line 'http://localhost:3004' with your ip adresse`
+`npm start change in src/client/index.js the line ''http://0.0.0.0:3004'' with your ip adresse or localhost`

 ### `Test`